Trip25/100daysofcode/README.md

 ### Thoughts:
 Seems like decent weather, will try and do applications depending on what time I come back.
+No applications were done.. arrived back home at 10:30pm with a killer headache.
+Straight to bed with painkillers and water.

 ### Links to work / resources:

 ----------------------------------------------------------------------------------------------------
  ## Day 167
 Sunday 20th August 2023
 ### **Today's progress**:
+No coding today, enjoyed a nice day out at Farnham with Sister and nephew and dog.

 ### Thoughts: